-October 10, 2024

-Why We Did This Evaluation
+October 10, 2024 Why We Did This Evaluation

-The purpose of this evaluation was to assess whether policies and procedures were in place to test and identify substance use among fire persons; evaluate whether policies and procedures satisfied state law to support negative employment and determine effectiveness of implementation.
-The scope period of the investigation 01/01/2017 through 09/20/2021.
+The purpose of this evaluation was to assess whether policies and procedures were in place to test and identify substance use among fire persons; evaluate whether policies and procedures satisfied state law to support negative employment action; and determine the effectiveness of implementation.
+The scope period of the investigation was 01/01/2017 through 09/20/2021.